janusqa/janusqa/README.md

 </p>
 <h1 align="center">Greetings Earthlings!</h1>
 <p>
 I'm a problem solver and software engineer, with a keen interest in ML and Data Engineering.
-Currently a SDET for a leading knowledge management platform supporting 250K users.
+Currently a Software Quaility Assurance Engineer for a leading knowledge management platform supporting 250K users.
 </p>

 <h3 align="center">Projects</h3>